 - 62 schools in Dallas/Fort Worth

 - 81 schools in Washington, DC

-Last year, 78% of teachers returned to the classroom for a third year
+78% of first-year teachers returned to the classroom for a third year

 2017 Urban Teachers Residents